arrowtype/blog/posts/2021-01-27--hosting-webfont-on-aws/index.md

 ---
-title: How to host a webfont on AWS S3
+title: Hosting fonts on AWS S3
 description: How to use Amazon Web Services to host a font
 date: 2021-01-27
 tags:
   - web dev
   - webfonts
 layout: layouts/post.njk
-permalink: posts/host-webfont-on-aws/
+permalink: host-webfont-on-aws/
 ---

 In some situations, you may need to use a font on the web, but may not be able to host it alongside your web code.
+In this case, you can host the font on AWS and call it in as a URL in your `@font-face` CSS!

-For instance, you may wish to use a web-licensed font with a project that is openly-hosted on GitHub or with a project made on a service like CodePen or JSfiddle.
+For example, you may wish to use a web-licensed font with a project that is openly-hosted on GitHub or with a project made on a service like CodePen or JSfiddle.
 Provided your font license allows it (this will vary between typefaces & licenses – read your license or email the type foundry if you aren’t sure!), this is relatively easy & inexpensive to do using the S3 Buckets feature of Amazon Web Services (AWS).
 You can (and should) configure it to only work on specific domain URLs, so you don’t break your licensing) or end up paying for other people to use your font hosting!).
 Here’s how.

 ## Make your S3 Bucket